Learn about Cloud Manager’s CI/CD pipelines and how they can be used to efficiently deploy your code.

 There is, however, a maximum limit of 300 pipelines per program (across all types).

-Front-end pipelines can be code quality pipelines or deployment.
+Front-end pipelines can be code quality pipelines or deployment pipelines.

 Before you configure front-end pipelines, please review the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
 This journey will help you streamline your front-end development and allow you to quickly customize your site with no back-end AEM knowledge.

 To learn how to configure front-end pipelines, please refer to the following documents.

 With front-end pipelines, more independence is given to front-end developers and the development process can be accelerated.

 Please refer to the document Developing Sites with the Front-End Pipeline for how this process works along with some considerations to be aware of in order to get the full potential out of this process.

 To learn how to configure full-stack pipelines, please refer to the following documents.

 Web tier config pipelines enable exclusive deployment of HTTPD/Dispatcher configuration to the AEM runtime by decoupling it from other code changes.
 It a streamlined pipeline that provides users who wish to only deploy dispatcher configuration changes, an accelerated means to do so in only a few minutes.